hashchange/jquery.scrollable/README.md

 Well, finally there is the method which gave the plugin its name.
 A call to `$elem.scrollable()` returns the element used for the scroll animation.

-When called on an ordinary HTML element, the result is uninteresting - all you get back is the element itself.
-For `body`/`html`/`window`, either `body` or `documentElement` is returned, depending on the browser.
+- When called on an ordinary HTML element, the result is uninteresting – all you get back is the element itself.
+- For `document`/`body`/`html`/`window`, either `body` or `documentElement` is returned, depending on the browser.
+- When called on an iframe element, you get the scrollable element for content window.

 The result is wrapped in a jQuery object.

-(It should go without saying that the result is established with feature testing, not browser sniffing, and is based on the actual behaviour of the browser.)
+It should go without saying that the result is established with feature testing, not browser sniffing, and is based on the actual behaviour of the browser.

 ## Browser support